Why and How to Hire a CFO

 A chief financial officer (CFO) is an executive position that manages business finances.
 The CFO looks at your company’s cash flow and other financial reports and helps steer the company toward growth through financial planning.

 How does this person differ from the accountant you pay to manage your books?
 An accountant looks at the past, records where you’ve been, and creates the financial reports that the CFO uses for future planning.
 The CFO manages the accounting and financial departments while working with the company’s owner to ensure the company is heading in the right direction.

 Why You Need to Hire a CFO

 Your small business may be doing perfectly fine–and that’s okay if you’re happy with the status quo.
 But if you want your company to grow, it’s time to think about adding someone to help you meet your financial goals.

-One vital thing for your business to thrive is the flexibility to changes in business conditions.
+One vital thing for your business to thrive is the flexibility to change business conditions.
 You don’t want it to stagnate in an ever-changing business world because that will put you behind the power curve.
 It could even jeopardize your firm since difficult change happens, and it can happen fast.
 Your company needs to be financially prepared to change with it.

-Hiring a good CFO with experience is a positive step toward controlling your company’s finances through both steady and challenging times.
+Hiring a good CFO with experience is a positive step toward controlling your company’s finances through steady and challenging times.

 A Word from an Expert

 A Chief Financial Officer holds one of the highest positions in a company, and that person earns a salary to match.
 Considering that, it’s easy to think you can’t afford to hire a CFO, but the experts beg to differ.

 Matthew Bud, the co-founder of The Financial Executives Consulting Group (FECG), says that no matter the size of your company, you need to hire a CFO.
 It’s an expense that will pay dividends for your business, and if you want to grow, you can’t move forward without one.